 Why not try Surfshark Search instead?

-When asking, “is DuckDuckGo safe,” remember that there is no one solution that is the perfect privacy tool.
-But with the combined efforts of DuckDuckGo and Surfshark VPN, you can be sure that your data is safer than it would have been without it.
+Remember, there’s no one perfect privacy tool.
+But with DuckDuckGo and Surfshark combined, you can be sure that your data is safer than it would have been without it.

 What is the downside of DuckDuckGo?